customer meets with a National Business Capital expert to refinance their business loan.

 Equipment Loans Equipment financing breaks down the cost of an equipment purchase over a longer schedule.
 The borrower reaches an agreement with a lender, who purchases the equipment on behalf of the borrower and collects regular payments until the borrower covers the total cost plus interest.

-Revenue-Based Financing Revenue-based financing exchanges short-term funding for a percentage of a business’s future sales.
+Revenue-Based Financing Revenue-based financing secures short-term funding in exchange for a percentage of a business’s future sales.
 Instead of an interest rate, borrowers are given a factor rate, which is multiplied by the funding amount to determine the borrower’s cost of capital.

 Business Lines of Credit Business lines of credit offer flexible access to capital on an as-needed basis.
 Refinancing a business line of credit involves paying off your total balance and opening a new line of credit.